liu650/powerpoint-DSL/README.md

 ### Note
 1. When we say "STRING" here, we mean any string without whitespaces and that is not a keyword.
-2. Available colors: red, green, blue ... (there might be more ...)
+2. Available colors: 19 basic colors of xcolor package.
 3. Available font sizes: small, normal, big, large, huge
 4. Available font styles: bold, italic
 5. Animations are not supported